mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   p(bm(b)) = mono("Normal")(bm(b) | bm(0), sigma_b^2 bm(I)), quad p(bm(c)) = mono("Normal")(bm(c) | bm(0), sigma_c^2 bm(I)).
 $ <eq:priorbc>
 This step is not obvious from the viewpoint of any of the GFMs we've discussed before, where changepoints $bm(b)$ were nonlinear hyperparameters fixed a priori; here they become "active" and "linear" degrees of freedom.
-Assuming $t_c$ is known, the remaining hyperparameters to describe the open phase are thus the three scales ${sigma_a, sigma_b, sigma_c}$ controlling amplitude, typical changepoint location, and horizontal stretch, respectively.
+Assuming $t_c$ is known, the remaining hyperparameters to describe the open phase are thus the three scales $bold(theta)_"NN" = {sigma_a, sigma_b, sigma_c}$ controlling amplitude, typical changepoint location, and horizontal stretch, respectively.

 Turning to data space again and having assigned priors to all parameters, we can now do a full marginalization unlike the conditional in @eq:udashgauss.
 Updating the design matrix $bm(Phi)$ to